Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

     $ bitbake rpb-console-image

-At the end of the build, your build artifacts will be found in `tmp-eglibc/deploy/images/dragonboard-410c`.
-The two artifacts you will use to update your DragonBoard are:
+At the end of the build, your build artifacts will be found under `tmp-eglibc/deploy/images/MACHINE/`.
+The two artifacts you will use to update your board are:
-* `rpb-console-image-dragonboard-410c.ext4.gz` and
+* `rpb-console-image-MACHINE.ext4.gz` and
-* `boot-dragonboard-410c.img`
+* `boot-MACHINE.img`

+where `MACHINE` is `dragonboard-410c` or `hikey`.

 # Bootloaders and eMMC partitions

-Build artifacts from your OE build will be flashed into the DragonBoard's on-board eMMC (in contrast to some other boards which run their images from an SDcard).
-The OpenEmbedded BSP layer assumes that the _Linux_ Bootloaders and eMMC partition layout are used on the DragonBoard 410c (not the _Android_ ones; by default DragonBoards come pre-configured with the Android eMMC partition layout).
-You can download the latest Linux bootloader package from [here](http://builds.96boards.org/releases/dragonboard410c/linaro/rescue/latest/) to your development host, it will be named something like `dragonboard410c_bootloader_emmc_linux-<version>.zip`.
+Build artifacts from your OE build will be flashed into the on-board eMMC (in contrast to some other boards which run their images from an SDcard).
+The OpenEmbedded BSP layer assumes that the _Linux_ Bootloaders and eMMC partition layout are used on the board (not the _Android_ ones; by default DragonBoards come pre-configured with the Android eMMC partition layout).
+You can download the latest Linux bootloader package for Dragonboard 410c from [here](http://builds.96boards.org/releases/dragonboard410c/linaro/rescue/latest/) to your development host, it will be named something like `dragonboard410c_bootloader_emmc_linux-<version>.zip`.

-Whether your DragonBoard is using the Android eMMC partition layout or the Linux partition eMMC layout, you will use the Android `fastboot` utility on your development host for managing the board's eMMC partitions.
+Whether your board is using the Android eMMC partition layout or the Linux partition eMMC layout, you will use the Android `fastboot` utility on your development host for managing the board's eMMC partitions.
 If you are using a relatively recent Linux distribution on your development host, it probably already has a package that includes the `fastboot` utility (it might be named something like `android-tools` or `android-tools-fastboot`) so go ahead and install it on your development host.
-In order for your development host's fastboot utility to interact with the DragonBoard, the DragonBoard must be booted into a special `fastboot mode`.
+In order for your development host's fastboot utility to interact with the board, in the case of the DragonBoard 410c, it must be booted into a special `fastboot mode`.
 The procedure to do so is as follows:
-* remove power from your DragonBoard
+* remove power from your DragonBoard 410c
 * plug a USB cable from your development host to your DragonBoard's J4 connector
-* while holding down S4 on the DragonBoard (the one marked "(-)"), insert the power adapter
+* while holding down S4 on the DragonBoard 410c (the one marked "(-)"), insert the power adapter
 * after a few seconds you can release S4

+In the case of case of HiKey, see `TBA` (put a link to Debian instructions, they are the same).

 To verify your cables and that the above procedure worked, on your development host run: